RPIForge/octoprint-companion/README.md

 Then take that container id and run the following command to get the octoprint API key that is stored in the container.

+## Organization

+This data collection system is split into two sections the companion and octoprint

+### Octoprint
+The octoprint container is based off of the [octoprint/octoprint](https://hub.docker.com/r/octoprint/octoprint) image with a custom config and users.

+### Companion
+The companion is a python application that will routinly call the octoprint api to get information and then upload that data to influxdb and the forge website.